 To determine whether these water-related risks have potential to generate a substantive change in our business operations, revenue or expenditures, Conagra Brands' Enterprise Risk Management team assesses quantitative and qualitative impacts.
 The risk analysis factors in both the probability of the risk and estimated financial implications.
 For this purpose, substantive impacts are defined as changes with the potential to prevent Conagra Brands from achieving its strategic objectives.
 Examples of substantive risks include impacts that could threaten any of our brands through production shut-down or inability to obtain raw materials for our products.
 For example, our Hunt's® tomato products rely on tomatoes sourced from California, where drought is a persistent risk.
 As disclosed on a quarterly earnings call, this brand generates approximately \$450MM of our annual earnings.
 If water scarcity were to prevent access to tomatoes or compromise the ability of our processing plant to operate this would present a substantive financial impact on Conagra Brands' business.
-For financial reporting purposes, Conagra Brands applies the US Securities Exchange Commission materiality principles, where substantive impacts are defined as those that affect more than 5% of our revenue or assets, either in our direct operations or supply chain.
+For financial reporting purposes, Conagra Brands applies the US Securities Exchange Commission materiality principles, evaluating the significance of the item to users of the registrant's financial statements including an assessment of whether the impact of the item is more than 5% of our revenue or assets, either in our direct operations or supply chain.